Brian-E-Nguyen/Brian-E-Nguyen/README.md

 ## 🤓 About Me

-- I am a recent graduate from California State University, Long Beach with a bachelor's degree in computer science
+🏫 I am a recent graduate from California State University, Long Beach with a bachelor's degree in computer science

-- I aspire to be a frontend developer!
+💻 I aspire to be a frontend developer!
 I am currently learning about frontend technologies such as React.js and Vue

-- My website is [brianegnuyen.com](https://brianenguyen.com) where I showcase my projects and information about me
+🌐 My website is [brianegnuyen.com](https://brianenguyen.com) where I showcase my projects and information about me

-- I am a Linux enthusiast and I support the free software movement
+🐧 I am a Linux enthusiast and I support the free software movement

-- When I am not programming, I enjoy video gaming, watching pro-wrestling, listening to music, and playing on the drums
+🌇 When I am not programming, I enjoy video gaming, photography, watching pro-wrestling, listening to music, and playing on the drums

 ## 💙 Connect With Me